Polymorphous light eruption

 Steroid creams or ointments containing vitamin D may be prescribed by your provider.
 They are used 2 or 3 times a day at the start of the eruption.
 Steroid or other types of pills may be used for more severe cases.

 Phototherapy may also be prescribed.
 Phototherapy is a medical treatment in which your skin is carefully exposed to ultraviolet light.
-This may help your skin become used to (sensitized to) the sun.
+When used in the spring, it may help your skin become more tolerant to the sun.

 Outlook (Prognosis)